 Invictus International School branches out by opening a bilingual primary school and a secondary school in Farrer Park in August 2020.

-Invictus International School will open its third Singapore campus – a secondary school and bilingual primary school – in Farrer Park in August 2020.
+Invictus International School will open its third Singapore campus – a secondary school and bilingual primary school – in Farrer Park in early 2021.
 What began as a small standalone primary is expanding into a small global family of primary and secondary schools.
 Invictus' latest opening means that it can now offer students an all-through education, as well as one of the most affordable bilingual primary education programmes in Singapore.

 Invictus has existing primary campuses in Dempsey and Sentosa and has a reputation for its low-cost, primary education.
 The Centrium campus marks its first move into bilingual and secondary education.